Micro-Sabbaticals at Princeton Psychology

 Eligibility & Selection:

-Micro-sabbaticals are intended for early-career (not yet tenured) researchers, ideally on a tenure track (though not exclusively), from groups historically excluded in the applicants current country of work (i.e., racial/ethnic minorities, first-generation/low SES, and people with disabilities).
-Applications should be written in consultation with the potential mentor(s), and include a commitment from the mentor(s) to host the applicant.
+Micro-sabbaticals are intended for early-career (not yet tenured) researchers, ideally (though not exclusively) on a tenure track, from groups historically excluded in the applicants current country of work (i.e., racial/ethnic minorities, first-generation/low SES, and people with disabilities).
+Applications should be written in consultation with the potential mentor(s) and can only be submitted by the mentor.
+Submission implies a commitment from the mentor(s) to host the applicant.
 Preference will be given to researchers from universities with fewer opportunities for faculty to obtain mentoring and training in research (e.g., undergraduate-focused universities, regional state universities, tribal colleges, and HBCU's), and to applications that include a detailed mentoring and visit plan, and which demonstrate a good fit with the host lab(s) and strong potential for creating new long-term collaborations.

 Participation in the Micro-Sabbaticals at Princeton Psychology program does not imply or include employment or formal affiliation by or with the Department of Psychology or Princeton University.